Table of Contents

 Use of Blond Psyllium husk up to six months did not clinically alter vitamin or mineral status in a review of eight human trials.
 It did not reduce absorption of calcium.
 (J AmGeriatr Soc, 43, 1995;Am J Clin Nutr, 71, 2000;Natural Medicines Comprehensive Database, 2007.)

 Sudden increases in dietary fiber may cause temporary gas and bloating.
-Start with low dose and one dose per day and increase gradually to allow the gastrointestinal tract to adapt.
+Start with a low dose and one dose per day and increase gradually to allow the gastrointestinal tract to adapt.
 This also reduces the occurrence of its side-effects.

 Possible Side-Effect of Psyllium Supplementation